Atlas/Thorn Beta 8 / AEI Junior Amberline

 Lantern acquired in July 2007.

-The gear only just fits in between the canopy and the reflector.
+The gear is a snug fit between the canopy and the reflector.

 Surface dust has gathered on the reflector but should wipe off without a problem.
-The only thing I will have to be careful of is the stamp, as the ink on that is not dry and might also end up getting wiped!
+The only thing I will have to be careful of is the stamp, as the ink on that has not dried, and might also end up being wiped!

-The label still states that a 60 W SOX should be used - by the time this lantern had been made, the 60 W had been re-rated to 55 W for about eight years!
+The label still states that a 60 Watt SOX should be used - by the time this lantern had been made, the 60 Watt had been re-rated to 55 Watt for about three years!
+The Junior Amberline reference indicates that the Beta Eight began life as an AEI product, before becoming part of the Thorn range following GEC's acquisition of AEI in 1967.

-On the other hand, the text on the ballast label had been updated to give the new values.
+On the other hand, the text on the AME 53182.4 ballast label had been updated to give the new values.
+The AME C2216 capacitor is dated to week 23 of 1970 - the 1st - 7th June.

 This version of the Beta 8 was swapped with the gear-in-base version on Thursday, 3rd July 2008.
 The reason behind this decision was that I needed the space being occupied by the remote gear to install a couple more lanterns.
 The lamp and vacuum-formed bowl from the other lantern were fitted to this one.